kekyo/MarkTheRipper/README.md

 If the bound name is omitted, `item` is used.
 Now you have a grasp of how to use `foreach` for repetition.

-### Aggregate tags and categories
+### Aggregate tags

 Once you understand how to use repetition, you are as good as done with tags and categories.
 MarkTheRipper automatically aggregates all the tags and categorizations of your content.
-They can be referenced by the following special keywords:
+Tags can be referenced by the following special keywords:

 |Keywords|Note|
 |:----|:----|